blouyakis/emt_basic/module_3_test.md

 ### Q66 🟡
 **Front**
-24-y-o female LLQ pain; most lethal possible cause?
+You are examining a 24-year-old female patient with lower quadrant abdominal pain.
+What is the most lethal possibility?
 · Menses irregularity · Cholecystitis · **Ectopic pregnancy** · PID

 **Back**